-The inaugural Bank of America Roval™ 400 exceeded all expectations with a last-corner crash that saw third place Ryan Blaney come through for the win.
+The inaugural Bank of America Roval™ 400 exceeded all expectations.

-It wasn’t just the cars that got attention, we installed the new Bank of America logo as a 3D grass painted sign – the only 3D signage on the circuit.
+A last-corner crash that saw third place Ryan Blaney come through for the win was spectacular.
+But it wasn’t just the cars that got attention, we installed the new Bank of America logo as a 3D Painted Logo – the only 3D signage on the circuit.

-Trevor Marks, our 3D Signs Installation Manager, explains how we started working in NASCAR and the process the team goes through to ensure every 3D Sign produced delivers standout value to Amayse clients.
+Trevor Marks, our 3D Signs Installation Manager, explains how we started working in NASCAR and the process the team goes through to ensure every 3D Painted Logo produced delivers standout value to Amayse clients.

-Background - how we brought 3D Signs to NASCAR
+Background – how we brought 3D Painted Logos to NASCAR

-In 2011 we spotted the commercial opportunity to bring more impactful TV exposure to NASCAR sponsors and approached the Daytona International Speedway with our standout sponsor branding solutions.
+In 2011 we spotted the commercial opportunity to bring more impactful TV exposure to NASCAR sponsors and approached the Daytona International Speedway with our standout 3D Sports Advertising solutions.

-Daytona presented the opportunity to Coca-Cola and the first 3D painted sign was soon in front of millions of eyeballs.
+Daytona presented the opportunity to Coca-Cola and the first 3D painted logo was soon in front of millions of eyeballs.

-We have since produced 3D Signs at Michigan and now at Charlotte, where the Bank of America 3D Sign is the only one on the circuit.
+We have since produced 3D grass logos at Michigan and now at Charlotte, where the Bank of America 3D logo is the only one on the circuit.

 Venue Assessment – finding the best position